-Another in a series of short historical reminiscences to mark the 30th anniversary of the Homer Foundation, Alaska’s first community foundation.
-The series has been produced by the foundtion and written by board member Tom Kizzia.
+This is the third of nine short historical reminiscences to mark the 30th anniversary of the Homer Foundation, Alaska’s first community foundation.
+This series was produced by The Foundation and written by former board member Tom Kizzia.

 The birth of the Homer Foundation thirty years ago was pushed along in important ways by the wreck of the Exxon Valdez oil tanker.